Joint Frequency and Image Space Learning for MRI Reconstruction and Analysis: Implementation Details and Ablation Architectures

-First, we create an architecture \Freq~that performs convolutions only on frequency space data and train it to identify frequency space parameters: The network contains 16 convolution blocks to match the joint networks' 8 pairs of 2 convolution blocks.
-As in the \Joint~and \Alternating~networks, each convolution block has kernel size 9x9 and 32 output features, followed by the final, two-feature 2D convolutional layer, resulting in 1,256,006 parameters.
-This network captures the frequency-only baseline methods from~\cite{akccakaya2019scan,han2019k,kim2019loraki} for the purpose of our analysis.
+The network contains 20 convolution layer to match the joint networks' 10 pairs of 2 convolution layers.
+As in the \Joint\ and \Alternating~networks, each convolution layer has kernel size 3x3 and 64 output features, followed by the final, two-feature 2D convolutional layer, resulting in 706,438 parameters. \nw{This network captures the convolution strategy used in~\citep{akccakaya2019scan,han2019k,kim2019loraki}, which incorporate frequency space convolutions in the context of other task-specific architectures and loss choices.}